kakaroto/Beyond20/README.md

 ## Firefox

-3. Rename the file `manifest_ff.json` into `manifest.json` from the extension's directory
 4. Open "[about:debugging](about:debugging)" in Firefox
 5. Click "Load Temporary Add-on"
 6. Select the `manifest.json` file from the extension's directory